Custom Made

 How to Keep Filters Working Their Best

-• Return vent filters: Every 1-2 months if you have pets or allergies as two examples of why you need to change mor often.
+• Return vent filters: Every 1-2 months, if you have pets or allergies, as two examples of why you need to change more often.

 • Furnace and AC filters: Every 1-3 months

-3. Watch for Airflow Issues: If airflow feels weak, it could mean your filters are clogged up.
+If the airflow feels weak, it could mean your filters are clogged up.

-4. Ensure the filters that you install fit snugly in their frames to avoid airflow leaks.
+Ensure the filters that you install fit snugly in their frames to avoid airflow leaks.
+This is important during your first installation and as a routine maintenance check.

 Honestly, it really depends on your specific situation.
 Most homes do fine with just a standard furnace filter.
 However, if you've got furry friends, allergies acting up, or a dusty ductwork situation, adding return vent filters is a smart move for that extra bit of filtration.
 Just remember to keep them clean!